Wednesday, June 6, 2018

 Previously, Jonathan served as Vice President of AspenPointe Enterprises, where he spent 14 years building a stronger community through social enterprise, solving prevalent social issues and serving disadvantaged populations.
 Jonathan is one of the co- creators of the Peer Navigator Model, an innovative peer support model for the military that was presented to the White House Joining Forces Team and has been featured in the New York Times and Time Magazine.

 Thank you to all those who attended the 2017 Economic Summit

 and participated in the “2030 VISION” economic visioning workshop!

 In 2001, a number of local business leaders and Grand Valley visionaries came together to develop a community vision for year 2020.
 As we approach the deadline, we see that a lot of the goals set forth in that vision have already been accomplished (read the 2020 vision statement here).
 But we also know that a lot has changed in almost two decades.
 Our community has grown, our industries have expanded and, as we enter a much more global market, the demands on our community have grown as well.

-Last month, we sent out a survey to see what issues were most on your mind for the future economic welfare of our community – read a recap of it here.
+Before the 2017 Economic Summit, we sent out a survey to see what issues were most on your mind for the future economic welfare of our community – read a recap of it here.
 In the afternoon of the Economic Summit, we spent a couple of hours talking about the top-voted topics from that survey and figuring out where to start, so that we can ultimately check off each and every one of those issues by year 2030.
 We gave the top six topics five minutes each to present their matter, but we also gave some time to the runner ups.
 A video of the 2030 VISION presentations, and more information can be found here.

 After the 2030 VISION workshop, we launched a community poll to set the final priorities for the Grand Valley 2030 Vision.
 K-12 Education received the most votes.
 See the results of the final poll here.